50 Fun and Unique Things to Do in Gainesville TODAY

 As you descend into the sinkhole you will feel like you’ve been transported to a faraway land while you discover this rare ecosystem.

 Devil’s Millhopper Sinkhole.
 Fun things to do in Gainesville, Florida.
+Keep reading to find out what to do in Gainesville Florida.

 Between the temperature drop, the thick canopy, and water trickling through the limestone, you will forget that you’re in Florida entirely.
 Keep your eyes open for tree frogs!